CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/demo/demo-cluster.md

 ### Follow the instructions in the link below to increase your vCPU quota to allow you to create a virtual machine and run CMAQ.

+With a pay-as-you-go account this request to increase a quota for virtual machines may take 3-5 business days.

 <a href="https://azure.microsoft.com/en-us/global-infrastructure/geographies/#geographies">Azure Regions

 ### Request a quota increase for the HTC Queue - HC Family of vCPUs for a region where they are available.

 From the Azure Portal, search for quotas, select the Quotas Service.
 Click on Compute.